“The Conundrum: Imaging and Aid”

 Let’s be honest, we wouldn’t want pictures of us taken when we are having a bad day, wearing an unflattering outfit, or feeling down.
 So, why would we think otherwise for others?
 Yes, famine kills.
 Yes, the situation is harrowing.
 Yes, people need to be moved to give.
 Yes, pictures are an important part of the story.
 But, that doesn’t give you the right to deny others their dignity and humanity.
 Some things remain priceless.

 Bless you guys!
-I personally texted my friend we could certainly cite their special Burlington based chiropractor that careses, http://pillarsofwellness.ca inside a good article.
-If perhaps you’re hoping to get a physiotherapy clinic here in the outlying Ontario locale, they definitely would be excellent.
+I personally texted my friend we could certainly cite their dazzling Burlington based steel fabrication service with hearts, https://ontariometals.com inside a good article.
+If perhaps you’re hoping to get a metal fabrication service here in the outlying Ontario locale, they definitely would be excellent.

 Posted in Photograph Post Date 03/06/2016